h2r/ein/calibration.md

 Next we need to set the projection of the gripper in the image at different heights.
 This allows Ein to map between pixel space and global space given the camera pose.
 We set the magnification using interpolation based on several sample points.
 The target is obtained by rotating the gripper in a plan and finding the minimum variance point at each point.

-To do this run
+To do this process first `goHome` and then run:
 ```
 calibrateRGBCameraIntrinsics
 ```

-This process takes a long time.
+The gripper will move to four different heights and take a series of measurements at different orientations.